aReinoso007/comps/README.md

+## Components and pages
+Whenever we have something reusable then it is a component, otheriwse a page, which still is a react component but not intended to be reused.
 ## Event handlers for custom component
 If we create a custom component and we pass it down a list of props, it will eventually get too complex to keep adding eventHandlers.
 A way to solve this is through the ```...``` operator.